Fallout Shelter: Updates and ports

-On June 30, 2015, the game added a character from Fallout 4 as a dweller for the first time.
+On June 30, 2015, the game added a character from Fallout 4 as a dweller.
 Preston Garvey, the leader of Commonwealth Minutemen, was added as a reward available from lunchboxes, along with his Laser Musket weapon, which can be equipped by other Vault dwellers.
 On July 10, 2015, the game received its first update which fixed some problems while adding a new "Photo Mode" feature that allows players to capture and share images of their Vault.
 On August 13, a major update was launched for the iOS version, alongside the release of the Android version, adding mole rats and deathclaws as new enemies.
-It also added a new feature where raiders would also steal caps, instead of only stealing resources as before, and a robot butler named "Mister Handy", only available through lunchboxes.
+It also added a feature where raiders would also steal caps, instead of only stealing resources as before, and a robot butler named "Mister Handy", only available through lunchboxes.

 On October 15, the game received update 1.2 that added cloud saving, survival mode, Russian language support and Piper, a character from Fallout 4 available only for iOS version through lunchboxes.
 The update added a statistics page, ability to skip tutorial and a new gameplay feature where dwellers can loot equipment from dead raiders.
 Later in October, the game received a Halloween-themed update that added room decorations and outfits.
 The update removed the limit introduced in the previous update on number of dwellers that can be sent to explore the Wasteland.

 On November 22, the game received a Thanksgiving-themed update.
 The update added outfits and decorations.
 On December 10, the game received update 1.3 which added new features like pets including Dogmeat, ability to evict Vault dwellers, a sell all function for clearing out the inventory at once and new pickup lines and conversations for Vault dwellers.
 The update also added snow and Christmas-themed decorations.